victorluizgomes/vgomes-site/posts/build-after-work.md

 ---
 title: 'How to be motivated to code and learn after a 9 to 5 job'
 date: '2023-11-21'
 description: 'For over 1 year now I have been working a 9 to 5 job and working on something on the side at nights and weekends.
-It seemed impossible to me at the beginning, but I learned a few things along the way that made it fun and made me look forward to it everyday.
-Hopefully they can help you too.'
+Here is what I learned.'
 ---

 For over 1 year now I have been working a 9 to 5 job and working on something on the side at nights and weekends.
 It seemed impossible to me at the beginning, but I learned a few things along the way that made it fun and made me look forward to it everyday.
 Hopefully they can help you too.